 I roasted the eggplants for a bit so they retain their shape and don’t fall apart.

-One of my favourite South East Asian dishes is Som Tum.
+One of my favourite South East Asian salad is Som Tum.
 Traditionally it is made with green papaya but here I made with kohl rabi and carrot.
-It is such a classic and if you get green papaya do try with it although kohl rabi works well too.
+It is such a classic and if you get green papaya do try, although kohl rabi works well too.
 The salad is slightly acidic, a little sweet from palm sugar, a little sour from tamarind contrasting the crunchy kohl rabi, green beans and peanuts.

 One more recipe for sour dough discard!
 Even if you don’t have sour dough discard, you can still make this by adjusting the amounts of yeast used.
 You can use spinach instead of chard or silver beet.
 I used a Chinese cleaver to finely mince my silver beet but you can use a food processor for this.